What Language Models Know But Don't Say: Non-Generative Prior Extraction for Generalization: Abstract

 \section{Abstract}

 In domains like medicine and finance, large-scale labeled data is costly and often unavailable, leading to models trained on small datasets that struggle to generalize to real-world populations.
 Large language models contain extensive knowledge from years of research across these domains.
-We propose LoID (Logit-Informed Distributions), a deterministic method for extracting informative prior distributions for Bayesian logistic regression by directly accessing their token-level predictions.
+We propose LoID (Logit-Informed Distributions), a deterministic method for extracting informative prior distributions for Bayesian logistic and linear regression by directly accessing their token-level predictions.
 Rather than relying on generated text, we probe the model's confidence in opposing semantic directions (positive vs. negative impact) through carefully constructed sentences.
 By measuring how consistently the LLM favors one direction across diverse phrasings, we extract the strength and reliability of the model's belief about each feature's influence.
-We evaluate LoID on ten real-world tabular datasets under synthetic out-of-distribution (OOD) settings characterized by covariate shift, where the training data represents only a subset of the population.
-We compare our approach against (1) standard uninformative priors, (2) AutoElicit, a recent method that prompts LLMs to generate expert-style priors via text completions, (3) LLMProcesses, a method that uses LLMs to generate numerical predictions through in-context learning by formatting tabular data as natural language prompts and (4) an oracle-style upper bound derived from fitting logistic regression on the full dataset.
-We assess performance using Area Under the Curve (AUC).
-Across datasets, LoID significantly improves performance over logistic regression trained on OOD data, recovering up to \textbf{59\%} of the performance gap relative to the oracle model.
-LoID outperforms AutoElicit and LLMProcessesc on 8 out of 10 datasets, while providing a reproducible and computationally efficient mechanism for integrating LLM knowledge into Bayesian inference.
+We evaluate LoID on 15 real-world tabular datasets under synthetic out-of-distribution (OOD) settings characterized by covariate shift.
+We compare our approach against (1) standard uninformative priors, (2) AutoElicit, a method that prompts LLMs to generate expert-style priors, (3) LLMProcesses, a method that prompts LLMs to generate predictions and (4) an oracle-style upper bound derived from fitting logistic/linear regression on an in-distribution (IID) train set.
+We assess performance using Area Under the Curve (AUC) and Mean Squared Error (MSE).
+Across datasets, LoID significantly improves performance over logistic and linear regression models trained on OOD data, recovering up to \textbf{50\%} of the performance gap relative to the oracle model.